SE Surviving Children’s Scholarship

 - The Global War on Terror includes military operations since September 11, 2001 including Operation Enduring Freedom, Operation Iraqi Freedom, Operation New Dawn, Operation Inherent Resolve, Operation Freedom’s Sentinel and subsequent operations as directed by the Department of Defense

-- Qualified applicants must be a high school senior or graduate, up to 22 years of age and a full time student.
-Full time students must be taking at least 12 Credit Hours per semester at an accredited two-year or four-year College, university, post-graduate program or a vocational/technical school.
+- Full time students must be taking at least 12 Credit Hours per semester at an accredited two-year or four-year College, university, post-graduate program or a vocational/technical school.

 - Use of awarded funds issued through qualified withdrawals shall include tuition, books or fees required for enrollment or attendance at any eligible institution in the United States and abroad